Analysis of parameter combinations for optimal soliton microcomb generation efficiency in a simple single-cavity scheme: CONVERSION EFFICIENCY

-Two main definitions of comb generation efficiency can be found in literature: the pump to total comb (pump to soliton) $\eta_{\rm p2s}$ \cite{jang2021conversion,Bao:14,Yi:16} and pump to comb (sidebands) $\eta_{\rm p2c}$ \cite{Xue:17,Boggio2022}.
-The first variant is more straightforward from the theoretical point of view, as the field can be naturally decomposed into a soliton part and a background part.
-In this temporal representation, the background is just a constant field, whereas the soliton part is a field having a train of hyperbolic-secant pulses.
-In counterpart, the spectral representation of the solitons result to a frequency comb with uniform phase under a hyperbolic-secant envelope, while the constant background field result to an addition to the central line (or carrier) at the pumped frequency.
-The output average power of solitons can be easily calculated summing the components of the hyperbolic-secant-squared shaped comb power \cite{herr2014temporal,dmitriev2021hybrid}, and recalculating to the output:
+We begin by defining the conversion efficiency figure of merit.
+Two main definitions of comb generation efficiency can be found in literature: the pump to total comb (pump to soliton) generation efficiency $\eta_{\rm p2s}$ \cite{jang2021conversion,Bao:14,Yi:16} and pump to comb (pump to sidebands) generation efficiency $\eta_{\rm p2c}$ \cite{Xue:17,Boggio2022}.
+The first variant is more straightforward from a theoretical point of view, as in analytical approximation the field can be naturally decomposed into a soliton part and a background part.
+In this temporal representation, the background is just a constant field (stationary single-mode solution) $a_{\rm st}$, whereas the soliton part is a field having a train of hyperbolic-secant pulses each having the spectral components: